-Expand the accordions for more details.
+Expand the following accordions for more details:

 Use Task Lists for user training.
 Task Lists can be used to ensure that your users can all perform certain basic tasks.
 For example, use a Task List to design an onboarding list of tasks for someone who's new to your organization.